Postlude

 by Vivian Perlis

-Aaron Copland at recording session, England (Photo: Victor Kraft)
+Aaron Copland and Serge Koussevitzky, Tanglewood (Photo: Victor Kraft)

 Copland was not the sort to talk about “immortality,” but when asked how he would like to be remembered, he said simply, “I would like to be remembered through my music.”
 More than twenty years have passed since the composer’s death, and it is safe to say his wish has been granted.
 Fanfare for the Common Man continues to be what Bernstein called “America’s greatest hit”; the bounding rhythms of Billy The Kid and Rodeo still bring to mind cowboys, Indians, and the western plains; and Appalachian Spring is loved for its lyricism, especially Copland’s treatment of “The Gift to Be Simple.”
 The popular pieces that caused Copland to be called the “President of American Music” are still among the most performed and admired classical works worldwide, and Copland continues to be a beloved American icon.
 There are no signs of the customary silence that follows a composer’s death.